-Because tasting menus aren’t exactly an everyday thing, my hope with this article is to recreate the dinner for you via photos and mouth-watering words, so you can feel the happiness of beautiful food, wherever you are right now.
+Because tasting menus aren’t exactly an everyday thing (the next one I had was years later at Cava, one of the best Portsmouth, NH restaurants), my hope with this article is to recreate the dinner for you via photos and mouth-watering words, so you can feel the happiness of beautiful food, wherever you are right now.

 Ready?
 On to Course One!

 The first dish of the night featured a Crudo Fluke fish in its tender, raw glory.
 (If my 7th grade students are reading this, “Crudo” means raw, not crude and rude.
 The fish did not sass us.)

 The flavors were SO GOOD, but I was also struck by the choices that went into this dish, visually.
 The purple radish slices popped against the green, red, orange, white and yellow, expertly embraced by the gray-blue, circle-swirled plate.
 What process, I wonder, goes into arranging food at top restaurants?

 The second dish was our favorite of the night for deliciousness.
 Seared Tuna — mouth-meltingly soft — danced with avocado toum (a Lebanese garlic sauce), ginger, and cilantro.

 EVO’s theme is Mediterranean, and the chef riffed on those classic ingredients, swishing them with unconventional additions.

 This riff on Mediterranean classics was evident in the next dish: Kale Tabbouleh!
 The picture above is perhaps my favorite food photo I’ve ever taken, and I’ve taken a heck of a lot of food photos.